-Academic, sporting, cultural and community achievements are recognised and rewarded at Cronulla High School with a range of prizes and awards over and above the Learning Passport.
-Cash performance incentives are donated to the school by groups and individuals in the community.
+Academic, sporting, cultural and community achievements are recognised and rewarded at Cronulla High School with a range of prizes and awards over and above the Learning & Citizenship Passport.
+Cash performance incentives are donated to the school by businesses and individuals in the community.
 These groups actively support our goal of recognising student achievement.
-These include: the Rotary Technology award; academic awards; academic scholarships from Sharks Leagues Club; Cronulla RSL; Kurnell Sport and Recreation Club; Hoffmann Scholarship; Blue Apple Canteen; Breen Corporation All-rounder awards and CMI Safe Company Award for Musical Excellence.
+These include: academic, sporting and performing arts awards and scholarships.
 The P&C also fund awards to the first three place-getters in each year's HSC and subsidise the costs of students representing the school in a variety of activities covering leadership, sporting and debating activities.
 This array of awards ensures that achievement is publicly recognised and valued across the school.